 Whether this is shopping your own pantry, checking out your city’s website for things to do in town (think free festivals, exhibits, etc.), or just getting outside instead of spending money on movies, etc.

 There are tons of free options if you are willing to do some research and get creative.
+The goal here is to find even more places you can save money to put towards your savings goal.

 Cut Back on Food Spending